Search documentation...

 Audience model diagram

 Let's say you're an e-commerce store selling plants.
-You want to use Hightouch Audiences to personalize your marketing campaigns based on your customers' geographic region and purchase history.
+You want to use Hightouch Customer Studio to personalize your marketing campaigns based on your customers' geographic region and purchase history.
 Before you start creating these audiences, you need to define two essential datasets:

 1. The set of people who make up your audiences—in other words, your customers